 More and more, Tennessee Wildlife Federation has heard from anglers and private paddlers that commercial canoe and kayak rental services are dominating public waterways and access points.
-The heavy traffic drives individual users off rivers and leads to increased litter, bad behavior, and damage to habitats.
+Without basic rules, heavy traffic too often drives individual users off rivers and can lead to unnecessary damage to habitats.
 Meanwhile, the commercial operators do not contribute to maintaining the resource they profit from.

 Since late 2017, the Federation and its partners and volunteers have been working toward solutions to better share our rivers.
 Now is the time for the next steps in this effort.